Kind PolymorphismEdit this page on GitHub

 AnyKind is a synthesized class just like

 Any, but without any members.
 It extends no other class.

 It is declared

 final, so it can be neither instantiated nor extended.

 AnyKind plays a special role in Scala's subtype system: It is a supertype of all other types no matter what their kind is.
 It is also assumed to be kind-compatible with all other types.
 Furthermore,

 AnyKind is treated as a higher-kinded type (so it cannot be used as a type of values), but at the same time it has no type parameters (so it cannot be instantiated).

-Note: This feature is considered experimental and is only enabled under a compiler flag
+Note: This feature is considered experimental but stable and it can be disabled under compiler flag